Seattle Floating Home Buying Guide by Urban Living

 - Expensive: the cost per square foot is higher than a similarly sized land home

-- Seaplane noise: depending where you are on the lake, and how the wind is affecting take-offs and landings, you’ll hear the seaplanes
+- Seaplane noise: depending on where you are on the lake, and how the wind is affecting take-offs and landings, you’ll hear the seaplanes

-- Looky loos: kayakers, paddle boarders and boaters will be looking in your windows curious about the floating home lifestyle
+- Looky loos: kayakers, paddle boarders, and boaters will be looking in your windows curious about the floating home lifestyle

 Most people start online.
 It’s easy to get sucked into browsing pretty pictures of homes, even before you’re seriously thinking about buying.
-But when it’s time to actually search for a home to call your own, online sites give you a way to see lots of homes in a short period of time, and narrow down your search before you step foot in a single doorway.
+But when it’s time to actually search for a home to call your own, online sites give you a way to see lots of homes in a short period of time and narrow down your search before you step foot in a single doorway.
 With so many places to look online, how do you know which ones are best?

 Finding floating homes

 We highly recommend that you use a NWMLS-powered site or app to search for homes.
 Wait, what is the NWMLS?
 The Northwest Multiple Listing Service (NWMLS) is an organization of Seattle area real estate agents who agree to work together to better assist their clients.
 Real estate sites that get their list of homes for sale from the NWMLS have the most up-to-date information on what is for sale and what has sold.

 Universal home-buying tip: No matter where you’re house hunting, look for a site (or app) that’s powered directly by the local MLS.
 In the fast-moving world of real estate, you don’t want to waste time lusting after homes that may have already been sold!

 In the Seattle area, examples of NWMLS-powered real estate sites (or apps) are our own, Redfin, Estately, Windermere, and John L Scott.
 We highly recommend Redfin because we feel it is the easiest to use, has the most features, and is available on the web, iPhone, and Android.
 We’re also biased because Matt spent seven years working at Redfin.